bareos/bareos/docs/manuals/source/DeveloperGuide/BuildAndTestBareos/benchmarks.rst

 Comparing benchmarks
 ^^^^^^^^^^^^^^^^^^^^

-Google Benchmark offers a comparison script in order two compare different benchmarks.
+Google Benchmark offers a comparison script to compare different benchmarks.
 To use this tool, you need to clone the Google Benchmark repository, the ``compare.py`` script is located in the ``benchmark/tools`` folder.

-The following shell session shows a basic usage of the tool (example is for marking 10 Million files in the restore browser):
+The following shell session shows basic usage of the tool (an example is for marking 10 Million files in the restore browser):

 .. code-block:: shell-session
    :caption: Comparing the same benchmark of two different builds